n1xsoph1c/sate/README.md

-# SATE Documentation
+# SATE

-Welcome to the official documentation for SATE - a TypeScript-based utility for encoding and decoding text content into a structured format, enabling seamless content rendering within React applications.
+Saad's Awesome Text Editor - a TypeScript-based utility for encoding and decoding text content into a structured format, enabling seamless content rendering within React applications.

 ## Table of Contents